Portfolio Pie Chart on Screen

 We mention products and services that we think can be helpful for our users.
 Some or all of them may be from partners who compensate us.
 This can influence which topics we choose and how products are presented on the page, but it does not affect our opinions or conclusions.

-You want to own assets with uncorrelated performance, so everything in your portfolio isn't going up or down at the same time.
+You also want to own assets with uncorrelated performance (stocks and bonds, for example), so everything in your portfolio isn't going up or down at the same time.
+Most well-diversified portfolios are a mix of stocks, bonds, and cash.

-Below is a complete overview of how to balance risk and reward, a look at asset classes, and five examples of diversified portfolios.
+In this article I give a complete overview of how to balance risk and reward, a look at asset classes, and five examples of diversified portfolios.

 Disclaimer: This is not investment advice.
 This article reflects my opinions based on my knowledge and experience.
 There are many nuances that I cannot cover in this article.
 Before investing, always do your own research and due diligence.